Mamiffer: History

 The genesis of Mamiffer was born out of creative ideas from Faith Coloccia's then-defunct band Everlovely Lightningheart.
 Coloccia invited Aaron Turner to participate, but later grew to become "a more permanent member."
 Coloccia and Turner would also later begin dating and eventually got married.

 Mamiffer released its debut album Hirror Enniffer on September 23, 2008, through Turner's Hydra Head Records.
 The album featured numerous session musicians, including members of Seattle post-hardcore band These Arms Are Snakes (Chris Common, Brian Cook and Ryan Frederiksen) and the Seattle sludge metal band Helms Alee (Hozoji Matheson-Margullis and Ben Verellen) in addition to Turner.
 Hirror Enniffer was well received by music critics.
 Tom Forget of AllMusic said: "Rather than being played, their instrumental compositions seem to unfold, revealing their mysteries at a pace that requires patience," while Cosmo Lee of Pitchfork Media said: "The record doesn't mandate how to listen to it.
 Played loud, its distorted bass could blow heads off.
 Played softly, its piano makes a fine background."

 Three years after the release of its debut album, Mamiffer released its second full-length album titled Mare Decendrii in 2011 through Conspiracy Records.
 Like its predecessor, Mare Decendrii features several guest and session musicians, including members of Melvins, Earth, Circle, Sunn O))) and Wolves in the Throne Room.
 This album was quickly followed up by the critically acclaimed Bless Them That Curse You—a collaboration album between Chicago drone act Locrian, released on July 9, 2012, through Profound Lore Records.
 Coloccia said the recording process, despite so many musicians between two cities, was surprisingly easy.
 She elaborated: "We found connections between seemingly disparate sounds and images, and unified them into harmonious relationships.
 With the artwork, it was great to collapse personal narrative, and meaning into something made for the specific purpose of packaging the recording, and keeping in mind the aesthetics and feelings that both bands have created."
 Eduardo Rivadavia of AllMusic gave Bless Them That Curse You four-out-of-five stars, stating the album, "could be said to muster an unsettling new age for the dark age, and it's ultimately that passion for contrasting sounds and viewpoints that makes this collaboration so powerful and seductive."
 Craig Hayes of PopMatters gave the album eight-out-of-ten stars, stating: "Bless Them That Curse You illustrates the full potential of two idiosyncratic and hugely creative entities working together harmoniously—seeking out the ties that bind."
-In September/October 2013, Mamiffer toured North American with French shoegaze band Alcest and British prog rock band Anathema.
+In September/October 2013, Mamiffer toured North America with French shoegaze band Alcest and British prog rock band Anathema.